pulse-framework/pulse/docs/getting-started/setup-with-react.md

 For now we'll just leave that as the bare minimum, it is required that you tell Pulse what framework you're using, you can either pass in the React constructor itself, or just "react" as a string.

-There are two ways to intergrate Pulse into your components, the first is the easiest and cleanest using `pulse.wrapped`.
-It's a HOC (Higher Order Component) that handles intergrating (subscribing / unscubscribing) your component to Pulse data.
+There are two ways to integrate Pulse into your components, the first is the easiest and cleanest using `pulse.wrapped`.
+It's a HOC (Higher Order Component) that handles integrating (subscribing / unsubscribing) your component to Pulse data.

 ::: warning NOTE
 It's required that you pass in the React constructor to the config above if you plan on using `pulse.wrapped`